 How can I invest the money in my HSA?

 There are about 2,000 providers of HSAs in America today and the vast majority of them do not give investment options.
 I would encourage anyone reading this, if investments are a key part of your long term savings strategy, you want to work with a provider that at least gives you the capability to put your money to work over a longer period of time.

 What the IRS says is that because this is an account that you own and the unused funds roll over from year to year, you can actually invest in just about anything you want.
-Stocks, bonds, CDs, mutual funds, ETFs, it’s the whole gamut for what might be available with any investment platform that's available to you.
+Stocks, bonds, CDs, mutual funds, ETFs, it's the whole gamut for what might be available with any investment platform that's available to you.

 The thing that we always recommend is watch out for fees.
 Investments, as you know, is a very fee ridden industry, and we always try and help people put their money to work over a longer period of time.
 We try and enable that through software and technology.
 But yeah, inherently, there is no limitation to what you can invest in.
 It just depends on who your HSA provider allows for investment capabilities.